 The Tea & Beverage Selection ★★★★★

-Now this is where the Mandarin Oriental London hotel truly shines, with the beverages.
-The Rosebery Lounge’s hot drinks selection is among the best I have ever seen, with 23 fine teas, 10 infusions, 3 lattes and 10 coffees to choose from (all of which are included with the standard £53 afternoon tea).
+Now, this is where the Mandarin Oriental London hotel truly shines, with the beverages.
+The Rosebery Lounge’s hot drinks selection is among the best I have ever seen.
+If you don’t fancy tea, you can always order coffee, hot chocolate or even the ice teas and summer specials ♥

-Each table gets a visit from Chiara, the Rosebery Lounge tea sommelier.
-I haven’t seen that level of passion for tea since visiting the Fairmont Hamburg and the tea drinker is me is really pleased to meet people who go the extra mile to educate their guests on the art of tea drinking.
+Each table gets a visit from Dominique and Isabella, the Rosebery Lounge tea sommeliers.
+I haven’t seen that level of passion for tea since visiting the Fairmont Hamburg and the tea drinker in me is really pleased to meet people who go the extra mile to educate their guests on the art of tea tasting.